divid3r/croft-slider/README.md

 Then add in the html <b><script></b> tag:<br>
 <pre>
 <script>
-  const croftSlider = new CroftSlider({
+   new CroftSlider({
       slider: '.slider',     // insert your slider class
       slide: '.slide',       // insert your slide class
-     slidesPadding: 10, // paddings between slides
+      slidesPadding: 10,     // paddings between slides (in pixels)
       slidesToShow: 3,       // count of slides on the page
-     slidesToScroll: 2  // how many slides do you want to scroll });
+      slidesToScroll: 2,     // how many slides do you want to scroll
+      variableHeight: false, // different slide heights, check true/false });
  </script>
  </pre>